 Under The Radar and Alternative Medicine Treatments

-Non-drug approaches to fibromyalgia can play an significant role in a well-balanced treatment regimen.
-Pacing, stress reduction, exercise and movement therapies can all be helpful.
+Non-drug approaches to fibromyalgia can play a significant role in a well-balanced treatment regimen.
+Pacing, stress reduction, exercise, and movement therapies can all be helpful.

 Many people with fibromyalgia are well acquainted with the negative impacts stress can have on their pain and sleep.
 Several of the approaches outlined below seek to reduce pain levels by reducing the emotional and mental stresses associated with having a chronic illness.
-Studies suggest they are moderately successful at doing this – and as such – provide another element of an effective treatment regimen.
+Studies suggest they are moderately successful at doing so and, as such, provide another element of an effective treatment regimen.

 New and Emerging Treatments

-Five drugs may be approved for use in the U.S. over the next two to five years and new approaches to treating pain are being developed.
-New approaches to chronic pain include transcranial magnetic stimulation, ketamine derived drugs, vagus nerve stimulation.
+Five drugs may be approved for use in the U.S. over the next two to five years, and new approaches to treating pain are being developed.
+New approaches to chronic pain include GLP-1 agonists, transcranial magnetic stimulation, ketamine derived drugs, and vagus nerve stimulation.
 Ion channel blockers, the next generation of opioid drugs.

 Female Predominance